thuongdinh/flying/README.md

 Overview
 ========

-Flying is a jQuery plugin that create an on the flying notification box (like gmail notification).
+Flying is a jQuery plugin that create an "On the flying notification box" (like gmail notification).

 Getting Started
 ========